-• Strongest interests & personal preferences.

-- Skills, strengths, & other contributions likely to be valuable to employers or the community. - Conditions necessary for successful community inclusion and/or competitive integrated employment.
+- Strongest interests & personal preferences. - Skills, strengths, & other contributions likely to be valuable to employers or the community. - Conditions necessary for successful community inclusion and/or competitive integrated employment.

 For participants age 18 and older, fading of the service and less dependence on paid support for ongoing participation in community activities & relationships is expected.
 Fading strategies, similar to those used in Supported Employment should be utilized whenever appropriate.
-On-call and remote support is covered to increase independence for participants for whom the provider has coordinated community activities in which the participant is supported through unpaid supports and/or as a component of the fading strategy where on-call and remote support is needed as a back-up.
-On-call and remote support is used when a participant is engaged in a community activity that was arranged by the CPS provider but where the CPS provider staff is not physically present, and the participant is supported by unpaid supports.
-In these circumstances, CPS staff are on-call or providing remote supports as a back-up to the unpaid support.
-The use of on-call support can address the health and safety of the participant to support the unpaid support in a circumstance when the unpaid support needs additional guidance to address a participant's health and safety or care needs.
-As outlined in Appendix D-2-a, the Supports Coordinator is responsible for verifying that remote supports are appropriate to meet the participant's needs.
-Additional information about on-call and remote support requirements is contained in the Main Module - Additional Needed Information.
+Effective 10/1/19, on-call and remote support is covered for participants for whom the provider has coordinated community activities in which the participant is supported through unpaid supports and/or as a component of the fading strategy where on-call and remote support is needed as a back-up.
+The provider may bill for on-call and remote support when all of the following conditions are met: